UML-Cyber-Security/CCDC_Practice_Infrastructure/Linux/HAPRoxy/README.md

 ### Reference
 * Path Based Routing https://www.haproxy.com/blog/path-based-routing-with-haproxy
   * I used this for Path stripping, so this can be simplified using the if { path /a } || { path_beg /a/ } over the ACLs
   * Some troubles with this.
-Changed it to be a simpler method as the Path on PFSense would chnage on each request
+Changed it to be a simpler method as the Path on PFSense and other sites would change on each request
+    * Also made PFSense a horrible site